fbernutz/die-himmelstraeumerin-blog/Content/posts/2022-01-01-thoughts-about-2021.md

 It’s the most exciting thing to **talk to others from different countries with just a button tap**.
 During my virtual Intro Days at Spotify, I talked to people from New Delhi, Amsterdam, Stockholm, Paris and Tokyo.
 This still blows my mind how easy it is and I love it!

 That **everything is now in English** was something I was a bit scared of in the beginning.
-I was constantly using a translators to double check if my messages were correct and I forgot the translation for a lot of words in live conversations.
+I was constantly using a translator to double check if my messages were correct and I forgot the translation for a lot of words in live conversations.
 I was just not used to use my English skills.
 But this is now different after six months.
 Of course, practice is the key and I’m now more in the "I don’t care if it’s correct" mood because most of the people are non native speakers as well and they have the same issues sometimes.
 Usually you’ll understand each other even if it’s not 100% gramatically correct.
 So, I feel more light-hearted about this topic now.
 It already happened a LOT of times that I think in English or I don’t remember the German word for something or I’m randomly asking others what this German word would be in English, because I was just thinking about it. 😅 By the way, if you’re a non native speaker and have trouble in pair programming sessions to name signs like these `()[]{},.:*` correctly, here is a [service tweet](https://twitter.com/felibe444/status/1382611757462605824?s=20) for you.
 I constantly forget how you call these.
 But I guess in a year this won’t be an issues anymore, at all.

 <h2 id="sport">I love sport</h2>